Guidelines for finding references

 The applicant does not have to have a place of study when applying for the Fulbright grant.
 The place of study is searched for after the grantees have been selected.
 Here, the selected grantees can use their letters of recommendation also for the applications for the American higher education institutions.
 In the U.S., the Letter of Recommendation is one of the most important factors when applying to a higher education institute, along with the essays, test results, and grades.
 The importance of the letters of recommendation is particularly high at the end of the selection process, as all the finalists are often equal, and one attempts to find differences between them.

-The number of the letters of recommendation
+The number of recommendation letters

 Please attach three letters of recommendation to your Fulbright application.

-Usually you also need to attach at least three letters of recommendation in the graduate-level applications for American higher education institutions.
+Usually you also need to attach at least three letters of recommendation in the graduate-level applications for U.S. higher education institutions.
 The number of the required letters of recommendation are informed in the application instructions of each institution.

 Choosing the references